robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 When Leah arrived, she moved towards Charlie at the mending corner, like a timid barrister approaching the bench.

-"Do you still play your oboe?" she asked with a crooked smile.
+"Do you still play your oboe?" she asked, her lips a bit crooked.

 He looked up briefly and shook his head.
 His ears had gone a bit pink.